-EVSC 305 CLIMATE CHANGE: A GLOBAL ENVIRONMENTAL CRISIS 3.0: 3 cr.
-E
+EVSC 305 CLIMATE CHANGE: A GLOBAL ENVIRONMENTAL CRISIS

-This course will introduce students to the science of climate change, drawing attention to the latest research and evolving patterns of scientific data on climate that has emerged in recent years.
-Emphasis will be given to analyzing the social changes and adaptations that human communities have already made and those they will most likely have to make as the Earth's climate continues to change in the coming years.
-Special attention will be given to the expected changes in the Mediterranean Region.
+This course will tackle the science of climate change, drawing attention to the latest research and evolving patterns of scientific data on climate that has emerged in recent years.
+Emphasis will be given to the scientific aspects of the elements of climate change, measurements, natural and human causes of climatic variations, past and current climates, future projections, economic and ecological impacts, analyzing the social changes and adaptations that human communities have already made and those they will most likely have to make as the Earth's climate continues to change in the coming years.
+Special attention will be given to the mitigation options.